Another Book of Nothing Chapters 20 - 24:

 The Bhagavad Gita 10:20

-Relying solely on the evidence of our senses to determine what really exists at any given moment, how we can be sure of anything other than our immediate environment?
-We may think we ‘know’ from previous experience or memory, or believing what others tell us, but in the absence of direct perception, where is the proof that anything really exists beyond that of which we are immediately aware?
-Even a thought or memory only becomes evident at the moment of being perceived in the mind.
+As embodied beings, however, relying solely on the evidence of our senses to determine what really exists at any given moment, how can we be sure of the existence or reality of anything other than that which presents itself as our immediate environment?
+We may think we ‘know’ from previous experience and the accumulated knowledge and information stored in memory, or by believing what others tell us, but in the absence of our own direct perception, where is the proof that anything really exists in each moment beyond that of which we are immediately aware?
+Even a thought or memory only becomes evident at the instant of being perceived in the mind.

-Who is to say then, that as different objects enter our field of consciousness via our senses and mind, that they are not being created anew at that very same instant?
+This being so, who is to say then, that as different objects enter our field of consciousness via our senses and mind, that in fact they are not being created anew in the very same instant that we become aware of them?

 Can any two people see anything in exactly the same way without looking through the same pair of eyes?
 For example, the view of a bottle or bowl of fruit on a table will inevitably be different for each person looking at it.
-Physically, every point of consciousness and therefore its perception is uniquely separate and individual physically, not to mention mentally or emotionally!
-Following this line of reasoning, the actual reality of any object can only be that which is bestowed in the very moment of its perception by our own individual consciousness of it, and thus it is at this point that creation really occurs!
+Physically, every point of consciousness, and therefore its perception, is uniquely separate and individual, not to mention its mentally and emotionally!
+Following this line of reasoning, the actual reality of any object for each of us can only be that which is bestowed on it at the very moment of our own perception and individual consciousness of it, and thus it is at this point that creation really occurs!

-It may be therefore, that creation is not something that happened at some distant time in the past, nor even that it is a beginning of any kind, but is that which is happening instantly and spontaneously each and every moment of our conscious existence!
+According to this understanding, creation is not something that happened at some distant time in the past, nor even a beginning of any kind, but is that which is happening instantly and spontaneously as a uniquely new and fresh experience, each and every moment of our conscious existence!

-This leads us to the conclusion that there are as many universes, or creations, as there are individual centres of consciousness or selves.
-My universe is not the same as yours - though they appear to contain the same elements, our perception of them is inevitably different and unique.
-But what of the self within – that very consciousness we all call I?
-Could that be one and the same?
+This then leads us to the conclusion that there are as many universes, or creations, as there are individual centres of consciousness or 'selves' - not only for humans but for any and every form of life.
+My universe is not the same as yours - though they both may appear to be ongoing and contain the same elements, our perception of them, and thus our experienced reality, is inevitably different and unique.
+But what of this idea of 'self-ness' or the observer within – that consciousness that we all call 'I' - the subject of everything for every individual whatever the objects?
+Could that be one and the same for all?

-Traditionally we tend to refer to our physical bodies and the world beyond as ascertained by our senses to be external, and our ‘mind-stuff’, thoughts feelings and even dreams as internal - but as these too are also objects of our consciousness, they are all in fact external to the self that perceives them.
+Traditionally we tend to refer to our physical bodies and the whole world beyond as ascertained by our senses as being external, and our ‘mind-stuff’ - our thoughts, feelings and even dreams - as internal, but all of these too are likewise objects of our consciousness and thus they are all in fact external to the awareness that perceives them - in other words, not our self, not us.

-We feel our bodies, we feel our emotions, we think our thoughts, all interwoven with each other, yet we say our body, our emotions, and our thoughts, but exactly whose are they?
+We feel our bodies, we experience our emotions, we think our thoughts, all interwoven with each other, yet we say our body, our mind, our emotions, and our thoughts, but exactly whose are they?
 What else is there?

-Consciousness alone doesn’t appear to have any form.
-It cannot be seen, yet it would seem to be the essential prerequisite for the existence of anything else.
-But does or can this conscious self of ours exist independently of that which it illumines?
+Consciousness itself has no form.
+It cannot be seen and yet it would seem to be the essential prerequisite for the existence of anything else and the essence of life itself, but can or does it exist independently of that which it illumines?
 Maybe, maybe not, and maybe each defines the other.
-If we could but see everything just as it is, without adding thoughts and feelings and opinions, there would be no problem for us.
-It is our constant judgement of things solely in relation to the isolated parts of the picture and that we habitually identify with - that which we call our self – that destroys the suchness of existence and causes us problems.
+Indeed, if we could only see everything just as it is, without adding thoughts and feelings and opinions, there would be no problem for us.
+It is our constant judgement of things solely in relation to the isolated parts of the picture and that we habitually identify with and call our 'self' that destroys the suchness of existence and causes us so much trouble - just as clouds cover the ever-shining sun.

-Following this line of investigation, is known as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
-This path of ongoing perspectives and understanding follows the simple question, “Who am I?” to its ultimate conclusion.
-In practice it requires the deepest concentration and examination of what we really know our self to be.
-The truth of each stage has to be contemplated with such intensity that it is seen and understood to be an incontrovertible fact, as undeniable as knowing that fire burns.
+This line of investigation is known in India and Nepal as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
+It is a path of ongoing perspectives and understanding that follows the simple question, “Who am I?” to its ultimate conclusion, and in practice requires the deepest concentration and examination of what we really know our self to be or not to be - by questioning the validity of whatever it is we habitually identify with.
+Ideally, the truth of each stage has to be contemplated with such intensity that it is seen and understood to be an incontrovertible fact, as undeniable as knowing that fire burns.

-So briefly, it goes like this: first we have to ask - are we this body?
-If we lose a limb, is our sense of self diminished?
-Does a blind person have less sense of self than those who can see?
+Briefly it goes like this: firstly, we have to ask - are we this body?
+This is, of course, what we naturally identify ourselves with first and foremost, seeing and reacting to everything in terms of how it pertains to it, but if we lose a limb or sense faculty, is our actual sense of self diminished?
+Does a blind person or one without arms and legs have any less sense of self or feeling of 'I' than those who can see?
 I don’t think so.

-Secondly, am I my feelings and emotions?
-Which particular wave in the ocean of those waves that come and go would I be?
-Whether I am a victim of circumstance or can control or change them at will, either way, feelings arise, abide for some time, then inevitably, sooner or later they fade away.
+Secondly, am I my feelings?
+However strong and heartfelt, which particular wave in the ocean of emotional waves that come and go would I be?
+Whether I am a victim helplessly reacting to my circumstances or can simply observe them, control or change them at will, either way, feelings arise, abide for some time, then inevitably sooner or later they fade away.
 Which one am I?

 Thirdly, am I this mind?
-This endless parade of thoughts that incessantly march through our mind only to disappear again naturally into the emptiness out of which which they appeared, while we jump on and ride them wherever they go, like grabbing and clinging on to a horse in full gallop that we dare not let go - following our reason, our fears, adventures and dreams?
-But who is the rider?
+This endless parade of thoughts that march incessantly through our internal 'space' only to disappear again naturally into the same emptiness out of which and into which they originally appeared.
+There are those which register and sort the information received via the senses, retrieving and adding to information stored in the data bank of memory like the operating system of the body, while others arise spontaneously as in our dreams, but mostly there is the never-ending and ever-present chatter of thoughts we jump on and are busy riding wherever they may lead, as if clinging on to a horse in full gallop that we dare not let go as if our very being depended on it - forever indulging our intellect, imagination and reason in following our fears, adventures, ambitions and dreams - but who or what exactly is the rider?

-We all have a name for that elusive self, a label, but again, a label denoting what?
-We instinctively feel we are a single entity, one discreet being - not many, and yet we only appear to exist in terms of the multifarious objects of our consciousness, including our bodies, feelings, thoughts and opinions, none of which constitute a permanent, self-sufficient and unified state and yet which we not only claim to be ours, but habitually and comfortably claim to be our very self!
+We all have a name to indicate our individual but elusive self, a label - but again, a label denoting what?
+We instinctively feel we are a single entity, one discreet being - not many - and yet we only appear to exist in terms of the multifarious objects of our consciousness, including our bodies, feelings, thoughts and opinions, none of which constitute a permanent, self-sufficient and unified state - yet which we not only claim to be ours, but happily and comfortably claim to be our very self!

-Not being any of these, again, what are we?
+Not being any conceivable object then, what are we?

-When our moods and thought processes begin as we wake up every morning, are they the same in every detail as the morning before?
-Of course not - and yet we are so sure we are one and the same person as we pick up the pieces of our story day by day.
-The greatest relief and refreshment available to us is that which we enjoy in deep sleep and its immediate aftermath - in the absence of memory, dreams and consciousness of time - in other words, when we exist the least!
+When our moods and thought processes begin as we wake up every morning, are they the same in every detail as the day before?
+Of course not - and yet we are so sure we are one and the same person as, without question, we pick up the pieces of our story day by day, tirelessly believing that this is the only reality - and yet the greatest relief and refreshment available to us is that which we enjoy in deep sleep and its immediate aftermath - in the complete absence of memory, dreams or any consciousness of space and time - nor indeed, any sense of self - in other words, when 'we' exist the least!

-With a little stretch of the imagination, it isn’t difficult to imagine that the person you woke up as being today in this body, seeing the world and yourself through this mind, may be quite different to what, if anything, you were yesterday, if you entertain the notion that the whole bundle of personality and identity, including its memories and story, and the whole universe of matter and thought that provides its environment, may remain dormant until, like a coat we put on, it is brought to life by consciousness.
-How are we to know the difference, any more than a light bulb can trace or even identify with the origin of the energy that is flowing through it and giving it life?
+In fact, with a little stretch of the imagination, it isn’t difficult to think that the person you woke up being today - seeing the world and yourself through this body and mind - may be quite different to what, if anything, you were yesterday - or even if there was a yesterday - if you entertain the notion that the whole bundle of personality and identity, this 'I', including its memories, background and story, including the whole universe of matter and thought that provides its environment, may remain in a dormant state something like a digitised video, or as in quantum mechanics, just one of an infinite number of potential possibilities until, like a coat we put on, it is brought to life by consciousness.
+How indeed are we to know the difference - any more than a light bulb can recognise the origin of the electrical energy that is flowing through it and giving it life in this particular form?
 Then what of life and death?

 Is this just another crazy idea, perhaps the result of an over-active imagination?
 I suspect not.
 In fact it may be nearer the truth than you or I have yet imagined!
-From this perspective ‘we’ - our bodies and minds - are no more important having consciousness flow through us than anyone or anything else.
-That consciousness which we are is the one universal energy that is flowing equally through all, and the less we are concerned with ‘our’ particular manifestation of it, the less constrained we are and the freer we can become.
+From this perspective ‘we’ - our bodies and minds and individual stories - are not essentially any more important in having consciousness flow through them than anyone or anything else.
+That consciousness which in essence we really are is one single universal energy that is flowing equally through all, and the less we are concerned with ‘our’ particular manifestation of it, the less constrained we can become and the freer our genuine 'selves' can be.

 If only you will remain resting in consciousness,